-Fast forward to 2015, and the future is finally looking bright for Torino.
-The club has now been back in Serie A for three consecutive seasons, and has achieved an element of stability under the excellent management of Gianpiero Ventura, who has been in charge since 2011 – the longest spell a Torino manager has had in years.
-Ventura is a skilled tactician, and has switched from a 4-2-4 system (an attacking 4-4-2 in reality) to a classic Italian 3-5-2 over the past three years.
+Fast forward to 2016 and the future is finally looking bright for Torino.
+The club has now been back in Serie A for four consecutive seasons, and has achieved an element of stability under the excellent management of first Gian Piero Ventura – who was in charge from 2011 to 2016, the longest spell a Torino manager has had in years, and is now the Italy manager – and now Siniša Mihajlović.
+Ventura was a skilled tactician, and switched from a 4-2-4 system (an attacking 4-4-2 in reality) to a classic Italian 3-5-2 over the years.

-Examples of this are Ciro Immobile, Serie A’s top scorer in 2013-14, and Alessio Cerci, who were sold last summer to top clubs, Borussia Dortmund and Atlético Madrid, respectively, with Torino making large profits on both.
-Furthermore, this summer the club has sold star wing back Matteo Darmian to Manchester United, for a fee that is being reported as £12.7 million.
+Examples of this are Ciro Immobile, Serie A’s top scorer in 2013-14, and Alessio Cerci, who were sold in 2015 summer to top clubs, Borussia Dortmund and Atlético Madrid, respectively, with Torino making large profits on both.
+Furthermore, in 2015, the club sold star wing-back Matteo Darmian to Manchester United, for a fee that was reported as £12.7 million.
 The very fact that clubs like Dortmund, Atlético and Manchester United are targeting Torino players highlights the advances the club has made, and its increased standing in world football.

 Read | The tragedy and triumph of Il Grande Torino

-As well as becoming financially stable – in stark contrast to a decade ago – the club has also become a well-established team in Serie A. Following an inevitable relegation struggle in their first season back in following promotion, Torino finished 7th in their second season, on the back of the goals and prolific partnership of Immobile and Cerci, granting them participation in the Europa League.
-Following a summer of changes, and brave transfer decisions to sell their two best players, Torino finished 9th in Serie A last season, a respectable placing.
+As well as becoming financially stable – in stark contrast to a decade ago – the club has also become a well-established team in Serie A, bolstered by promising stars like Andrea Belotti.
+Following an inevitable relegation struggle in their first season back in following promotion, Torino finished seventh in their second season on the back of the goals and prolific partnership of Immobile and Cerci, granting them participation in the Europa League.
+Following a summer of changes and brave transfer decisions to sell their two best players, Torino finished 12th in Serie A last season, a respectable placing.

-This Summer, Torino have already started to make moves in the transfer window, signing Joel Obi from Inter, Danilo Avelar from Cagliari, Afriyie Acquah from Hoffenheim, and Davide Zappacosta and Daniele Baselli from Atalanta; sure fire signs of growth and progress.
+Last summer, Torino started to make moves in the transfer window, notably signing Joe Hart on loan and Adem Ljajić and Iago Falque from Roma; sure fire signs of growth and progress.
 With a couple more signings, it would not be surprising to see Torino as regulars in the Europa League places.
-In reality, with a need for a skilled ballplayer in the centre of the park, and more energy in midfield, Torino are only steps away from making a telling impact in Serie A.
+In reality, with a need for a skilled ball-player in the centre of the park, and more energy in midfield, Torino are only steps away from making a telling impact in Serie A.